microsoft/Windows-driver-samples/mtabow.md

                 <add key="rundxdiag" value="True" />
         </appSettings>
 </configuration>
-In case any such lines are missing you can manually edit file to have these entries.
+You can manually edit file to have these entries.
 ```

 ## 3. Run test manually